goev/AlsavoProHomeAssistantIntegration/README.md

 Custom component for controlling pool heatpumps that uses the Alsavo Pro app in Home Assistant.

-**Warning:** This is made by someone with no previous knowledge of Python and no knowledge of Home Assistant framework.
-And one could argue that both is still the case.
-Use this at your own risk, and please take backups!

-If some adult with the proper knowledge could improve this, and maybe make it installable with HACS, please feel free to do so!

 ## Install
 #### Manually
 In Home Assistant, create a folder under *custom_components* named *AlsavoPro* and copy all the content of this project to that folder.